Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 November 2025 05.30.37 UTC
+- WIB: Rabu, 26 November 2025 06.27.05 UTC
-- WITA: Rabu, 26 November 2025 06.30.37 UTC
+- WITA: Rabu, 26 November 2025 07.27.05 UTC
-- WIT: Rabu, 26 November 2025 07.30.37 UTC
+- WIT: Rabu, 26 November 2025 08.27.05 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: nature
+Kategori: inspirational